eklem/popHTML/README.md

 # popHTML
 Get input and populate HTML.
 Pure JS.
 Only demo purposes.
-The small code snippets I re-write every time to create quick browser demos.
+Instead of the small code snippets I re-write every time to create quick browser demos.

+May choose to use something like Alpine.js at a later stage or for some demos.

 [![NPM version][npm-version-image]][npm-url]
 [![NPM downloads][npm-downloads-image]][npm-url]